It’s an archive utility that can unpack nearly any archive format and one of the few that can compress to the ZIP or RAR

 Lockdown WinRAR with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown WinRAR using PolicyPak.

 I’ve already got WinRAR installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up this application from the start menu and go to Options | Settings we see a number of settings here for a typical user to misconfigure.